-At the working directory, type the following command at the Command Prompt (case is important and no space is allowed before and after the equal sign):
+At the working directory, issue the following command at the Command Prompt (case is important and no space is allowed before and after the equal sign):

-Click START, RCD will start running and after try 10, the plan of the constructed design for this try pops up in the RCD output window (as the ratio E/U reaches 1) and RCD stops:
+rcd will start running and after try 10, the plan of the constructed design for this try will be displayed at the terminal window (as the ratio E/U reaches 1) and rcd stops:

 The START button has changed to RESET button.
 If you click this RESET button, the output will disappear and you can now start a new design problem.
 Note that the default random seed is the one obtained from the system clock and the default number of tries is 1000.
 You can change these default values if you wish to.

-The result of the best try is displayed in the RCD output window and is also saved in the file RCD.htm in the working directory.
+The result of the best try is displayed at the terminal window window and is also saved in the file rcd.htm in the working directory.
 This file can be read by a browser such as IE or Google Chrome.
 Information for this try includes:

 - Try number;